 $7.99 $2.75 p/m | 65% off

-A fantastic bargain for TechRadar readers, Bluehost has cut the price of its Shared Plan (regularly $7.99 p/m) down to a mere $2.75 per month for the first term only.
-You get $175 in offers, 24/7 support, plus a free domain and site builder and 30-day money-back guarantee.View Deal
+A fantastic bargain for TechRadar readers, Bluehost has cut the price of its Shared Plan (regularly $7.99 p/m) down to a mere $2.75 per month for the first term only (up to four years).
+You get $175 in offers, 24/7 expert support, plus a free domain and site builder and 30-day money-back guarantee.View Deal

-Hostinger prefers to use its own technology (for example, it has its own customized control panel instead of the ubiquitous - and controversial - cPanel), so that it can better control performance and features at a much lower cost.
+Hostinger prefers to use its own technology (for example, it has its own customized control panel instead of the ubiquitous - and sometimes controversial - cPanel), so that it can better deliver performance and features at a much lower cost.

-There are three Cloud hosting plans available, Cloud Startup, Cloud Professional, and Cloud Global, all of which offer unlimited websites and unlimited bandwidth for your account.
+There are three cloud hosting plans available, Cloud Startup, Cloud Professional, and Cloud Global, all of which offer unlimited bandwidth and up to 300 websites for your account.

-The Cloud Startup plan comes with 100GB of of SSD storage, 3GB of RAM, and 2 CPU cores.
-The Cloud Professional plan increases these to 140GB storage, 6GB RAM, and 4 CPU cores, the Cloud Global plan extends these further to 200GB storage, 16GB RAM, and 8CPU cores.
+The Cloud Startup plan comes with 200GB of of SSD storage, 3GB of RAM, and 2 CPU cores.
+The Cloud Professional plan increases these to 250GB storage, 6GB RAM, and 4 CPU cores, the Cloud Global plan extends these further to 300GB storage, 16GB RAM, and 8CPU cores.
 All plans come with a free SSL certificate, free domain, daily backups, host up to 300 websites, as well as a Google Ads credit

 Pricing depends on how long you commit to the service.
-For the Cloud Startup plan, it costs $29.99 on a month to month basis.
-However, if you commit for a year the monthly cost falls to $12.95 a month.
-For a two-year contract, it drops to $9.95 a month, and for a four-year contract it falls to $7.45 a month.
+For the Cloud Startup plan, it costs $29 on a month to month basis.
+However, if you commit for a year the monthly cost falls to $12.99 a month.
+For a two-year contract, it drops to $10.99 a month, and for a four-year contract it falls to only $9.99 a month.